Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 **5. Test SSH Connection:**

 * Double-click the saved session in PuTTY to initiate the SSH connection.
-* PuTTY should now connect to your Windows client using the SSH key pair you generated and the specified username.
+* PuTTY should now connect your Windows client to the another username@hostname without password.

 ![user2 auth](user2_import_auth.JPG)

 That's it!
-You've established an SSH connection from your Linux server to your Windows client using PuTTY with a different user.
+You've established an SSH connection from you Windows client to linux server to another user.

 ## Linux to Linux connection to same user